nathanmichaelmoore/Marlin/README.md

 ## Additional Information

-This firmware is configured for the Folgertech FT-i3 Mega and has a backup of configuration.h & configuration_adv.h in the configurations/Folgertech folder.
+This firmware is configured for the Folgertech FT-i3 Mega for Paul (Where Nerdy is Cool).